Battery Battle: Why Zinc Air Batteries Changed Packaging and are Now a Pain in the….

 The New Packaging: Tougher Than a Jar of Pickles!

 Opening this new packaging might remind you of wrestling with a stubborn jar of pickles.
 You’ll need scissors, maybe a little muscle, and possibly some moral support!
-Gone are the days of just popping open a plastic flap—now, getting to your battery is a multi-step process.
+Gone are the days of just popping open a plastic flap.
+Getting to your battery is a multi-step process.

 Don’t worry; you’re not alone.
 Many people find it tricky.
-We recommend enlisting a friend or family member to lend a hand.
 Pro tip: tackle your batteries over a table, so if they pop out, they don’t go rolling off into oblivion!

 Time to Recharge?
 Here’s Why You Should Consider It